-No Project related environmental complaint was received in the reporting month.
+As informed by EPD on 18 January 13.
+One complaint was received on 18 January 13.
 No notification of summons and successful prosecution was received in the reporting month.

 Reporting Change

 There was no reporting change required in the reporting period.